iPhoring/ParticleFilter/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 # Objective: Localization
-Our self driving car moved to an alien world with limited and noisy data.
+Self driving car moved to an alien world with limited and noisy data.
 Car will not be able to use any of its past beleives thus itneeds to reestablize all beelives using a particle filter.
 The alien world has a map, a noisy GPS with erronous sensor and control data.
 This project will implement a two dimensional particle filter in C++ to localize the car for autonomous driving.
 The particle filter will have access to the map, noisy initial localization information from GPS and noisy observation and control data.

 # Project Output
 Particle filter was implemented in C++ and executed in Udacity's simulator, which is an enclosed environment for running autonomous cars.
 The environment simulates road conditions, sensor data, feedback amd other mechanism for testing and runing various components of self driving.
 Kidnapped Vehicle simulation was used for particle filter testing.